How to create simple Pareto chart in Excel?

 A Pareto chart is composed of a column chart and a line graph, it is used to analyze the quality problems and determine the major factor in the production of quality problems.
 If you want to create a Pareto chart in your worksheet to display the most common reasons for failure, customer complaints or product defects, I can introduce the steps for you.

-To create a Pareto chart, please do as this:
+To create a Pareto chart in Excel 2013 or earlier versions, please do as this:

 1. Type and list the number of each complaints or defects of your production in a worksheet like the following screenshot:

 2. Sort this data in descending order by selecting the cell B4 in this case and clicking Data > Sort Largest to Smallest icon.